 As one of the main goal of the new DDS PSM was to simplify the user experience and make the API as simple and natural as possible, it seems that the introduction of the Bootstrap object goes exactly on the opposite direction—all of this to be able to cover the case in which a user wants 2 different DDS implementation on the same application.
 Considering the wire-protocol interoperability this use case seems marginal and perhaps does not even count for 1% of DDS uses.

+Revised Text:The following text has been added in section 7.2.1 in the specification.

+ServiceEnvironement provides factory mehods for the following objects: DynamicTypeFactory, WaitSet, GuardCondition, TypeSupport, Time, Duration, and InstanceHandle.
+It also provides helper functions allStatuses and noStatuses to create special instances of Status objects.

 Discussion: